empoweredfutures/ef-tech-docs/onboarding.md

    Slack is used as the main method of communication within the organization

-   there is also a mobile app for Slack that can be used if you prefer
+   There is also a mobile app for Slack that can be used if you prefer

    [Slack Link](https://join.slack.com/t/empowered-futures/shared_invite/zt-1hxgpij6a-J93vroAa9AfuHZhc4UZGog)

+   Once joined please introduce yourself in either `#general` or `#technology-and-innovation` channel

+   Please also join the `#dev-standups` channel to be included in the weekly async standup message. each week the bot will message you and ask what you've been up to.

 2. Join the Trello

-   You'll have access to trello with your EF google account
+   You'll have access to Trello with your EF google account

    Trello is used by the development team to track tasks that need to be accomplished week by week